openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Parameter 2: MEAS_PERIOD

 MEAS_PERIOD
-MEAS\_PERIOD represents the minimum reporting interval, i.e. 1/MEAS\_PERIOD is the maximum reporting frequency.
+<p&gtMEAS\_PERIOD represents the minimum reporting interval, i.e. 1/MEAS\_PERIOD is the maximum reporting frequency.
 WEM checks for changes in the line measures every MEAS_PERIOD.
-If there are meaningful changes, a report is sent to the controller.
+If there are meaningful changes, a report is sent to the controller.</p&gt
 Values in the range 30 to 120 may be set.

 The manufacturer defined default value is ```30```.